nanos-world/docs/scripting/static_classes/Client.rst

     - GetMousePosition()
     - Gets the current mouse screen location

+  * - :term:`table` GetPackages()
+    - Returns a list of Packages folder names loaded and running in the client

   * - any
     - GetValue(:term:`string` key)
     - Gets a value given a key